 You will also be expected to commit 40 hours to complete the assessment.

 Supplementary fee information

 Full Course Fee: TBC

 All course prices include course materials, car parking, lunch and refreshments.
 Please note there are no discounts available for this course.

-Dates for 2018 will be announced at the beginning of next year.
+This course will next run in our 2019-20 academic year.
 To be kept up-to-date with our course dates please complete the enquiry form below.

 UWE Bristol, Frenchay Campus, Coldharbour Lane, Bristol BS16 1QY